mskhc/dev1/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

   the webhook does not depend on the particular add-on that it acts on.
 For exmaple, running a webhook as a host-networked pod ensures that it does not depend on a networking plugin.

-  If you want to ensure protection for an core add-on / or its namespace, [ValidatingAdmissionPolicies](/docs/reference/access-authn-authz/validating-admission-policy/) can provide many protection capabilities without any dependency on worker nodes and Pods.
+  If you want to ensure protection for a core add-on / or its namespace, [ValidatingAdmissionPolicies](/docs/reference/access-authn-authz/validating-admission-policy/) can provide many protection capabilities without any dependency on worker nodes and Pods.